WinstonFassett/bolt-syncedstore-yjs-chat-svelte/Workspace.md

 - Avoid making many small changes in many discrete steps.
 Operate at the file level making full passes, whether incremental or complete.
 Recall the whole list of TODOs as you go so that if you are modifying a file, you can see the big picture and make sure you are not missing any important details, and you include related changes from other bullets when they fall into the same files.
 Whole cloth is a huge priority.
 - Fix Bugs, but do not foolishly consider them fixed until user has verified.
 Accessibility does not matter yet.
 Focus on core functionality described here.
+- Do NOT be arrogant about FIXING BUGS.
+A bug indicates you were already wrong and thus that your fix is likely also wrong.
+Bugfixes are unverified and until user verifies them, they are not fixed.
 - Focus on UI needs and ask permission before changing the store index.
 - Do not worry about TS errors, only real errors. do not waste cycles on TS yet.
 Do not get distracted by anything except what is being requested.
 Priorities matter.
 - Add desired features